-- 12.1 The criteria used by Centrelink to assess the income of a member of the ministry staff in order to determine eligibility for some income support payments and low income health cards are different from those in the current tax legislation.
-Therefore it is important that each ministry staff member has a clear understanding of what income items to declare when applying for various support payments from Centrelink. - 12.2 For example, the assessment criteria used for applying for the parenting payment (administered under the Social Security Act) may include certain benefits paid (e.g., all forms of housing benefits provided), whereas the assessment criteria used for Family Tax benefits A & B payments (administered under the Family Assistance Act) is more closely aligned to what benefits are assessed under current tax legislation. - 12.3 For further detailed guidance, please refer to the paper produced by the National Anglican Resources Unit (NARU) called 'Centrelink Income Assessment of Clergy'.
+- 12.1 The criteria used by Centrelink to assess the income of 'ministers of religion' (i.e., parish ministry staff) in order to determine eligibility for some income support payments are different from those in the current tax legislation.
+Therefore it is important that each ministry staff member has a clear understanding of what income items to declare when applying for various income support payments from Centrelink.
+For example, the assessment criteria used for applying for the Parenting Payment (administered under the Social Security Act) may include certain benefits paid (e.g., housing and travel benefits provided), whereas the assessment criteria used for Family Tax Benefits A and B (administered under the Family Assistance Act) is more closely aligned to what benefits are assessed and reported under current tax legislation in respect of religious practitioners. - 12.2 For further guidance, please refer to the SDS Centrelink Benefits Assessment Guide 2010 .

-Note: The NARU document referred to at 12.3 should be used as a guide only.
-Ministry staff are responsible for confirming all assessable income and other cash and non-cash benefits received with Centrelink.
+NOTE: The SDS Centrelink Benefits Assessment Guide 2010 referred to above is to be used as a guide only.
+Ministry staff are solely responsible for confirming all assessable income and other cash and non-cash benefits received with Centrelink directly.